Raydonal/MLE-BetaRegression-Optimization/README.md

 ## Reproducible information on paper

- Codes and instances are provided dir Etapa 1
+ Codes and instances are provided in dir Etapa 1